AtMyTable

 Ingredients

-• ½ cup all-purpose flour (can be gluten free AP flour)
+• ½ cup all-purpose flour or gluten-free AP flour

 • ¼ cup lemon juice